Topological Quantum Phase Transitions in Metallic Shiba Lattices: Model

 Here $H(\vec{r})$ represents the hopping matrix between two impurities with a displacement vector $\vec{r}=(r,\psi_{\bm r})$ in polar coordinates, and for $\vec{r}\neq 0$,

-where $S(r)$ and $A(r)$ are special functions composed of Bessel functions.
+where $S(r)$ and $A(r)$ are special functions composed of Bessel functions, which decay as $e^{-r/\xi}/r^{1/2}$, indicating that each YSR state couples to a number of other YSR states when $a<\xi$.
+Here $\xi=v_F/\Delta$ is the superconducting coherence length, and $v_F=k_F/m$ is the Fermi velocity.
+According to the values of other relevant parameters such as $k_F$, $E_F$ and $\Delta$, we here set $\xi=1200$ nm.
+This long-range hopping nature lays the foundation for the unique topological property in Shiba lattices.
 At $\vec{r}=0$, $d_z(0)=\Delta(1-\alpha^2)/(1+\alpha^2)$ and $d_{0,x,y}(0)=0$.
 In the case with the magnetization aligning along $z$ (i.e., $\theta=0$), Eq.~(\ref{Hamr}) reduces to the traditional case, which has been widely explored~\cite{Ojanen PRL2015,Ojanen PRB2016,Ojanen nat.commun2018}.
+This effective tight-binding Hamiltonian is valid in the low energy regime $E/\Delta\ll1$.
+When the YSR state is deep in the gap as $\alpha\approx1$, the majority of the Shiba band is in the low energy regime.
+For this reason, the effective Hamiltonian is appropriate to investigate the Shiba metal.
 In momentum space, the Hamiltonian reads

 where $d_{0,x,y}(\vec{k})$ and $d_z(\vec{k})$ are odd and even functions with respect to $\bm k$, respectively, due to the particle-hole symmetry, i.e., $P^{-1}H(\vec{k})P=-H(-\vec{k})$ with $P=\sigma_x \kappa$ and $\kappa$ being the complex conjugate operator.
 One can clearly see that a metallic phase cannot appear due to the vanishing of $d_0$ when $\theta=0$.